 WHO Neglected Tropical Diseases Road Map

 Neglected tropical diseases (NTDs) are a group of 20 illnesses.
-They impact approximately 1.7 billion people in 149 countries worldwide; affecting those who live in poverty and have limited access to adequate healthcare, clean water and sanitation facilities.The eagerly awaited WHO NTD road map - Ending the neglect to attain the Sustainable Development Goals: a road map for neglected tropical diseases 2021–2030 - will be officially launched on 28 January during a high-level, high-energy, virtual event that will celebrate progress, outline new targets, the fundamental shifts that are needed and rally the community for action.
+They impact approximately 1.7 billion people in 149 countries worldwide; affecting those who live in poverty and have limited access to adequate healthcare, clean water and sanitation facilities.The eagerly awaited WHO NTD road map - Ending the neglect to attain the Sustainable Development Goals: a road map for neglected tropical diseases 2021–2030 was launched on January 28th during a high-level, high-energy, virtual event that celebrated progress, outlined new targets that are needed and rallied the community for action.